chrisspre/omm/graph/data/meta-model-schema.md

 ## Property model element

 A property defines a typed value that can be part of an entity or a complex type.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Property)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Property)

+Property is a child element of [EntityType](#entitytype-model-element) , or  [ComplexType](#complextype-model-element)

 ### Properties of `Property`